ActionScript

 ActionScript is an object-oriented programming language originally developed by Macromedia Inc. (later acquired by Adobe).
 It is influenced by HyperTalk, the scripting language for HyperCard.
 It is now an implementation of ECMAScript (meaning it is a superset of the syntax and semantics of the language more widely known as JavaScript), though it originally arose as a sibling, both being influenced by HyperTalk.
-ActionScript code is usually converted to byte-code format by the compiler.
+ActionScript code is usually converted to bytecode format by a compiler.

 ActionScript is used primarily for the development of websites and software targeting the Adobe Flash platform, originally finding use on web pages in the form of embedded SWF files.

 ActionScript 3 is also used with the Adobe AIR system for the development of desktop and mobile applications.
 The language itself is open-source in that its specification is offered free of charge and both an open-source compiler (as part of Apache Flex) and open-source virtual machine (Tamarin) are available.

 ActionScript was also used with Scaleform GFx for the development of three-dimensional video-game user interfaces and heads up displays.

 Overview

 ActionScript was initially designed for controlling simple two-dimensional vector animations made in Adobe Flash (formerly Macromedia Flash).
-Initially focused on animation, early versions of Flash content offered few interactivity features, thus had very limited scripting capability.
+Initially focused on animation, early versions of Flash content offered few interactivity features, thus had very limited scripting ability.
 Later versions added functionality allowing for the creation of web-based games and rich web applications with streaming media (such as video and audio).
 Today, ActionScript is suitable for desktop and mobile development through Adobe AIR; it is used in some database applications and in basic robotics as in Make Controller Kit.

 Flash MX 2004 introduced ActionScript 2.0, a scripting language more suited to the development of Flash applications.
 Saving time is often possible by scripting something rather than animating it, which usually also enables a higher level of flexibility when editing.

 Since the arrival of the Flash Player 9 alpha (in 2006), a newer version of ActionScript has been released, ActionScript 3.0.
-This version of the language is intended to be compiled and run on a version of the ActionScript Virtual Machine that has been itself completely rewritten from the ground up (dubbed AVM2).
-Because of this, code written in ActionScript 3.0 is generally targeted for Flash Player 9 and higher, and will not work in previous versions.
+This version of the language is intended to be compiled and run on a version of the Tamarin virtual machine, formerly ActionScript Virtual Machine 2, that was also fully rewritten (dubbed AVM2).
+Because of this, code written in ActionScript 3.0 is generally targeted for Flash Player 9 and higher, and will not work in prior versions.
 At the same time, ActionScript 3.0 executes up to 10 times faster than legacy ActionScript code due to the just-in-time compiler enhancements.

-Flash libraries can be used with the XML capabilities of the browser to render rich content in the browser.
+Flash libraries can be used with the XML abilities of the browser to render rich content in the browser.
 This technology is known as Asynchronous Flash and XML, much like AJAX.
 Adobe offers its Flex product line to meet the demand for rich web applications built on the Flash runtime, with behaviors and programming done in ActionScript.
-ActionScript 3.0 forms the foundation of the Flex 2 API.
+ActionScript 3.0 forms the foundation of the Flex 2 application programming interface (API).